 Note that , that is, the chance to get the k-th success on the k-th trial is exactly k multiplications of p, which is quite obvious.

 Mean or expected value for the negative binomial distribution is

-The calculator below calculates mean and variance of negative binomial distribution and plots probability density function and cumulative distribution function for given parameters: the probability of success p, number of successes k and the number of trials to plot on chart n.
+The calculator below calculates the mean and variance of the negative binomial distribution and plots the probability density function and cumulative distribution function for given parameters: the probability of success p, number of successes k, and the number of trials to plot on chart n.

-Note that there are other formulation of negative binomial distribution.
+Note that there are other formulations of the negative binomial distribution.
 They are created using the following notation: n - number of trials, r - number of failures, k - number of successes, with n=k+r.
 These are: